mikehadlow/Journeys/Readme.md

 # Journeys

-A while back, a friend of mine went for a software development job.
+A while back, a friend of mine applied for a software development job.
 They gave him a little take home test that he also shared with me.
 I really enjoyed the challenge.
 This repo contains my attempt at meeting it.

+### The Challenge

 You are given a file, something like this:
 ```